Does Soap Kill Mold? Other Household Alternatives

 First up, and top of the list for a good reason, is white vinegar.
 We recommend a 1:1 solution of vinegar and water mixed up in a small bucket or spray bottle for easy application.

-Simply douse the area with the solution, either spraying or dabbing with a cloth.
+Simply douse the area with the solution, spraying or dabbing with a cloth.
 Do not dry.
-Allow the vinegar solution to sit on the infected area, soaking into the mold.
+Allow the vinegar solution to sit on the infected area, soaking into the black mold.
 After about an hour has passed, scrub and wipe up the area.

 Bleach is another highly effective fungus-fighting powerhouse.
 Because bleach is so potent, you’ll need to dilute it with water.